People

 Postbac, Department of Psychology, Department of Economics

 Drew Schoenfeld graduated from the University of Washington with B.A. degrees in psychology and economics.
 His primary interest lies in the intersection of behavioral economics and environmentalism.
-As a research assistant in the HINTS lab, Drew hopes to explore questions around consciousness and ecopsychology, such as: “what role do natural environments or experiences of Presence play in human flourishing?” and from this question, “what are the resulting implications for how we organize society?”
+As a research assistant in the HINTS lab, Drew is investigating questions around consciousness and ecopsychology, such as: “what role do natural environments or experiences of Presence play in human flourishing?” and from this question, “what are the resulting implications for how we organize society?”
 In his free time, Drew enjoys writing music, rock climbing, and spending time in nature.

 Gillian Sparks

-Gillian is pursuing her B.A. in psychology and her minor in business at the University of Washington.
+Gillian recently graduated with her B.A. in psychology and minor in business at the University of Washington.
 Her interest in Presence and Interaction Pattern Theory is grounded in her experiences in nature, from an environmental camp at Islandwood, to visiting the diverse wildlife of Luangwa Valley in Zambia.
 She believes these opportunities to interact with more wild nature have played an important role in building her intrinsic care for the environment.
 In working with children as a swim instructor and Lego STEM teacher, Gillian has developed a passion for understanding how we learn from a young age and how we can be proactive about protecting psychological well-being.
 Gillian hopes to contribute to research that will emphasize the importance of fostering resilience from an early age and a deep sense of compassion for the natural world.